 If it is not possible to reach a settlement at this stage, you may wish to consider an action in the small claims court to recover your loss and any compensation.
 You can bring an action in the small claims court if your loss is worth £10,000 or less.
 You can find out more about the small claims court here and by reading our Small Claims Court factsheet.

-When considering any form of legal action it is worth checking whether you have any legal expenses insurance.
-These types of policies can often be part of your house or car insurance and may cover this type of action.
+When considering any form of legal action, further assistance and guidance is available from the helpline.